 Maintaining Pool Water Quality

 The pool plant equipment is regularly serviced and maintained to ensure the plant is keeping the water at the safe and most efficient level.
 Every day before swimmers use the pool the water is tested to ensure that it is safe to swim.
-Furthermore staff maintain and test the water at least five times a day All the managers operating the swimming pool are fully trained Pool Plant Operators (PPO) who attend qualification updates on a regular basis.
+Furthermore staff maintain and test the water at least five times a day.
+The plant is adjusted by trained staff to ensure the water remains safe for swimmers.
+All the managers operating the swimming pool are fully trained Pool Plant Operators (PPO) who update their qualification on a regular basis.

 The Pool pumps circulate the water 24 hours a day through high speed filters and the pool holds 300.00 m3 (65.9907gallons).
 It takes between three - fours hours for the entire volume of water to pass through the filters, disinfection plant and return to the pool.

 Is the Water Warm?

 The ‘Pool Water Treatment Group’ recommends that water for conventional pool temperature should be no less than 28 degrees centigrade.
 The pool water at Kimbolton is always maintained at 29.5 degrees centigrade.
 However following certain essential procedures the water temperature may sometimes be slightly reduced.
 The poolside air is maintained at 30 degrees centigrade,a degree above the water temperature as recommended by PTAG.
 This ensures that swimmers are comfortable outside of the water.

 The swimming pool is the only building on the school campus that operates at high temperatures and humidity everyday throughout the year.
 Heating the air and water is the major source of energy consumption and a costly business.
 The building and the water are heated using a BIOMAS boiler system when runs on wood chip fuel.
 Previously the building was heated using oil this is now a secondary source of heat for emergencies when the BIOMAS boiler has broken down or cannot supply enough heat to the building.

 In order to conserve energy a cover is used to across the pool when the building is not in use, this allows the ventilation/heating system to operate at a reduced level not only saving money but also helping to protect the environment.